Slovenia police arrest 2 after armed group video surfaces

-LJUBLJANA, Slovenia (AP) - Slovenian police say they have arrested two people for paramilitary activity after video footage and photos surfaced on social media of a group of armed, masked men led by a right-wing former presidential candidate.
+LJUBLJANA, Slovenia (AP) - Slovenian police on Thursday arrested two people for paramilitary activity after video footage and photos surfaced on social media of a group of armed, masked men led by a right-wing former presidential candidate.

-Police said Thursday that they were searching five houses in the northeastern area around the town of Maribor in the Stajerska region where the group was filmed.
+Police said that around 40 criminal investigators were searching five houses in the northeastern area around the town of Maribor in the Stajerska region where the group was filmed.

-The video showing several dozen masked men training in a field in military-like outfits and holding axes and rifles has sparked condemnation in the small European Union nation.
+The video showing several dozen masked men training in a field in military-like outfits and holding axes and rifles has drawn widespread condemnation in the small European Union nation.

-Nationalist politician Andrej Sisko has said the armed men were guards of the Stajerska region.
+Nationalist politician Andrej Sisko has said the armed men weren’t paramilitary militia, but “free men” and guards of the Stajerska region.
+Sisko is known for his anti-immigrant stance.

 Local media say Sisko was arrested in Thursday’s raid, but police haven’t confirmed this.
+Photos from the scene showed police escorting a smiling Sisko, wearing a red baseball cap but no handcuffs.

-The suspects face charges of “inciting violent change of constitutional order.”
+The suspects face charges of “inciting violent change of constitutional order” and illicit arms and drug trafficking.

+Sisko won around 2 percent of the votes at last year’s presidential election.
+His United Slovenia Movement didn’t make it into parliament in June balloting.

 Copyright © 2018 The Washington Times, LLC.